seyadeodin/fm-state-workshop/src/app/exercise-sync/readme.md

 ---

-## Exercise: Sync with External Flight Store
+## Exercise: Sync with Browser's Network Status

-**Goal**: Replace `useEffect` + `useState` with `useSyncExternalStore` for external data
+**Goal**: Replace `useEffect` + `useState` with `useSyncExternalStore` for network status detection

-You have a flight dashboard that currently uses the manual `useEffect` + `useState` pattern to sync with an external flight store.
+You have a network status indicator that currently uses the manual `useEffect` + `useState` pattern to sync with the browser's online/offline events.
 This approach has timing issues and doesn't handle hydration properly.

 ### Your Task:

 1. **Refactor from useEffect + useState** to `useSyncExternalStore` in `page.tsx`
-2. **Connect to the FlightStore** using the proper subscription pattern
+2. **Connect to browser's network events** using the proper subscription pattern
-3. **Handle real-time updates** as the flight data changes every second
+3. **Handle real-time updates** when the user goes online/offline
-4. **Bonus**: Derive additional metrics like average flight delay
+4. **Bonus**: Create additional network-related indicators (connection type, speed, etc.)

 ### Success Criteria:

-- No more manual `useEffect` + `useState` patterns for external data
+- No more manual `useEffect` + `useState` patterns for network status
-- Flight data updates automatically when store changes
+- Network status updates automatically when browser goes online/offline
 - No hydration mismatches between server and client
 - Performance is optimized with minimal re-renders
 - Code is cleaner and more maintainable